In January 2015 I lost my dream job.

 Well, I’m you.

 True.
 The first time I remember playing a video game was when I was four years old, back in 1987.
-My aunt had moved to America (Ohio to be precise) and so my family took a holiday there to visit her in her apartment in Garfield Heights.
+My aunt had moved to America (Ohio to be precise) and so my family took a holiday there to visit her in her apartment.

 Nestled underneath my aunt’s television was a little grey box: the Nintendo Entertainment System.
 That was where I first encountered Super Mario Bros and that was when I first fell in love.